 Home » Antique Engravings & Prints » Mythology & Literature Antique Prints

-Printed on mid-weight ivory colored stock.
+Printed on heavyweight cream stock.
+Plate mark present.
 Reverse side is blank.

 « Previous | Next »

 Map | Contact/About | Policies